ankity10/voicebot/docs/Outbound Calls with Voicebot.md

 ### 1. Setup Answer URL handler function
-This function will return `<Stream>` XML element to start the audio streaming to voicebot websocket url
+This function will return `<Stream>` XML element to start the audio streaming to voiceagent websocket url

 ```python
 import plivo